 ME 500 Communicating and Serving Crossculturally.
 Communication is at the heart of crosscultural ministry.

-This course will examine the impact of lifestyle, interpersonal relationships, and social roles on the issues of cross-cultural communication.
-CSCC.
+This course will examine the impact of lifestyle, interpersonal relationships, and social roles on the issues of cross-cultural communication..

 ME 506 Communicating the Gospel Crossculturally.
 Principles and processes of communicating from one culture to another.
 Focus on the relevance of incarnation as the model for intercultural communication of the gospel.
-ISCC, Optional Core for ThM.